For those who don’t know me my name is Brigitte Herrema and I have Generalized Anxiety Disoder (GAD) and Depression.

 For most of my academic career, I was a bit of a social outcast in terms of what the “cool kids” thought were cool.
 Although I was involved in dance at Uxbridge Dance Academy and did various other things in the community, I was never heavily involved in extra curricular activities at the school.
 My family lives on a farm just north of Uxbridge and my dad was in politics in town most of my childhood; which had a lot ups and downs throughout my teen years.
 Being a farm kid, I spent a lot of time working outside of school, often up at 4 am to do chores, then went to school, came home, did chores and then finally did homework.
 I was often made to felt extremely insecure about how I chose to spend my time, often mocked and people thought my hobby was rather obscure; which for those who are not in the cattle world, I can understand.

 When I was in grade 12, my life began to become a lot more complicated and I was really struggling academically and stopped caring as much as I use to.
-I was constantly battling myself, and had a hard time getting along with some people at school, and that’s when the mental blocks started occuring.
+I was constantly battling myself, and had a hard time getting along with some people at school, and that’s when the mental blocks started occurring.
 I could no longer write tests-I would freeze.
 I couldn’t pay attention, and I was constantly worrying about stuff that had nothing to do with the task at hand.
 I ended up not getting into university but rather went to college.
 In college I thrived.
 I was very involved, was surrounded by some really cool people studying agriculture and was deeply passionate about going on to University.
 I ended up graduating college with the highest recognized leadership scholarships.
 All these awards came from all the activities I was involved in during high school, from national level to provincial level, to being student council president at my college.
 This allowed me to meet the current VP of Research at Laurier who was the President of Ontario Agricultural College at the time, and allowed me to continue on to the University of Guelph to do study my dream BSc.
 Agriculture with a major in Animal Science.
 I put the challenge on to myself that I would do it in three years.
 Talk about game on.

 In university, my anxiety went full tilt.
 New city, new people, fully independent, way more difficult course content and unfortunately, I was in a bad relationship at the time.
 I hated studying and I hated doing exams.
 I had and still have a hard time memorizing information and performing tasks at a set time.
 Pressure gets to me and I start highly doubting my abilities no matter how hard I try.
 Ask me to do a paper and I will write them day in and day out, easily.
 I almost failed out having to prove that yes I did have anxiety and I ended up getting help from my course counsellor, as well as tutors and just a change of mind set.